MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 2. Search for **Surface Hub 2S OS Migration Launcher – Microsoft Teams Rooms** and select **Get**.
 ![Screenshot of Surface Hub 2S OS Migration Launcher](images/surface-hub2s-migration-app-download.png)
 3. To validate successful installation, select **All apps** and look for **Surface Hub 2S OS Migration Launcher**.
-4. Once you see the Migration Launcher in the app list, the migration proceeds automatically upon restart into the Windows 10 Team OS.
+4. Once you see the Migration Launcher in the app list, the migration proceeds automatically upon restarting the Windows 10 Team OS.
 You can either manually restart Surface Hub 2S or wait until the system automatically restarts during the default nightly maintenance window.

 > [!TIP]
 > After this initial restart, do not interfere with the system; even though it may appear nothing is happening and you still see the old OS, the migration proceeds independently after completing all necessary backend processes (including downloading and unzipping the new OS image).

 5. Typical migration time is around **90** minutes from restart after installing the Migration Launcher app, but the length can vary depending on many characteristics, including customer network bandwidth and related factors.
 6. When migration is complete, the device displays the Windows first-time setup program, aka Out of the Box Experience (OOBE).
-To learn more, see [First time setup for Surface Hub 3](first-run-program-surface-hub-3.md).
+To learn more, see [First-time setup for Surface Hub 3](first-run-program-surface-hub-3.md).

 ### Remotely install Migration Launcher app via Intune

-**Summary**
+#### Summary

 1. [Ensure your Surface Hub 2S devices are **enrolled in Intune**](#ensure-your-surface-hub-2s-devices-are-enrolled-in-intune).
 2. [Add Surface Hub 2S devices to a **Device group**](#add-surface-hub-2s-devices-to-a-device-group).